pact-foundation/pact.io/faq/README.md

 **TL;DR: It depends**

+Contract tests replace a certain class of system integration test (the ones you do to make sure that you're using the API correctly and that the API responds the way you expect).
+They don't replace the tests that ensure that the core business logic of your services is working.

-The real question is: how many, and in which environment - test or production?
+The real question is: how many end-to-end tests do you really need, and in which environment - test or production?
 The answer to _this_ question depends on your organisation's risk profile.

 There is generally a trade off between the amount of confidence you have that your system is bug free, and the speed with which you can respond to any bugs you find.
 A 10 hour test suite may make you feel secure that all the functionality of your system is working, but it will decrease your ability to put out a new release quickly when a bug is inevitably found.